 If you are keen to find out your suitability (vocally), why not learn the TAG and send in your recording?
 We will give you feedback.
 Link here for the details.

 - Sing with one of Australia's premier a cappella vocal groups

-- Ongoing quality vocal instruction
+- Ongoing quality vocal instruction with qualified coaches

 - Performance / showmanship training

 - Make new lasting friendships

 - Improve your health and fitness (singing is a physical activity!)